 General.
-Indibulin is a novel, small molecule inhibitor of tubulin polymerization that we acquired from Baxter Healthcare in 2006, and is the subject of numerous patents worldwide, including those in the United States, the European Union and Japan.
-The microtubule component, tubulin, is one of the more well-established drug targets in cancer.
-Microtubule inhibitors interfere with the dynamics of tubulin polymerization, resulting in inhibition of chromosome segregation during mitosis and consequently inhibition of cell division.
+Indibulin is a novel, small molecule inhibitor of tubulin polymerization.
 A number of marketed IV anti-cancer drugs target tubulin, such as the taxane family members, paclitaxel (Taxol®), docetaxel (Taxotere®), the Vinca alkaloid family members, vincristine and vinorelbine, and new classes of tubulin inhibitors including the epothilones.
-This broad class of agents is typically the mainstay of therapy in a wide variety of indications.
 In spite of their effectiveness, the use of these drugs is associated with significant toxicities, notably peripheral neurotoxicity.